 In Sanskrit this chakra is called Manipura meaning city of jewels.
 Together with the first (the root) and second chakra (the sacral) these energy centres are often referred to as the lower triangle.
 These energies are the most clear and easy to understand.

-The components of Manipura
+The components of Manipura chakra

-Digestive system, gall bladder, pancreas, adrenals and liver.
+Manipura chakra relates to the digestive system, gall bladder, pancreas, adrenals and liver.

 The Manipura chakra is also all about being able to deal with things, it’s how you ‘digest’ your life.
 Can you stand up for yourself?
 Are you strong and courageous, worthy of love and respect?
 Do you feel strong in your body and in the world?
 Fire is action and transformation.
 Allowing yourself to grow and become a better version of yourself means taking action and leaving behind what no longer works for you.